giantswarm/operatorkit/docs/alerter_services.md

-# Alerter Services
+# Metrics provider

-The idea about alerter services is to have a metrics driven approach of verifying the operators functionality.
-An operator reconciles a system were several resources exist As a means of measurement and safety net it is a good practise to implement alerter services that emit metrics about the managed system and its resources.
+The idea about metrics provider is to have a metrics driven approach of verifying the operators functionality.
+An operator reconciles a system were several resources exist.
+As a means of measurement and safety net it is a good practise to implement metrics providers that emit metrics about the managed system and its resources.

 In [`aws-operator` we implement a Prometheus collector](https://github.com/giantswarm/aws-operator/blob/845afd245b0ace5cc6b37a1bd4f5da6c7e1d12d6/service/collector/collector.go)